It’s critical to supplement with DHA, a key omega-3 fat, to build and preserve brain health and function for babies, children, and adults.

 Hundreds of food items from energy bars to orange juice are now fortified with DHA.

-But be forewarned that unless the label specifically states the source, these foods almost certainly contain ALA from inferior sources like flaxseed, canola oil, or soybean oil, which will not raise your blood levels of DHA.
+But be forewarned that unless the label specifically states the source, these foods almost certainly contain mostly ALA from inferior sources such as flaxseed, canola oil, or soybean oil, which will not raise your blood levels of DHA.

 The Benefits of DHA Compared to EPA

-If you read the labels of fish or krill oil supplements, you’ll see that besides DHA, they contain EPA.
+If you read the labels of fish or krill oil supplements, you’ll see that, in addition to DHA, they contain EPA.

-EPA is often recommended for heart health but brings its own set of brain benefits to the table.
+EPA is often recommended for heart health, but it has brain benefits too.

 You need both EPA and DHA, but many experts believe you should look for a supplement that contains a high proportion of DHA or take extra DHA separately for optimal brain function.

-For example, award-winning Harvard researcher Datis Kharrazian, PhD, DHSc, author of Why Isn’t My Brain Working?, recommends supplementing with a DHA to EPA ratio as high as 20 to 1 for issues like depression, bipolar disorder, or memory loss.
+For example, award-winning Harvard researcher Datis Kharrazian, PhD, DHSc, author of Why Isn’t My Brain Working?, recommends supplementing with a DHA to EPA ratio as high as 20:1 for issues like depression, bipolar disorder, or memory loss.

 DHA Supplement Dosages